 Gritting my teeth through these annoyingly common occurrences has led me to believe that in today’s digital, always-connected, 24/7 world, people are simply not paying attention.
 This is particularly troubling because I’m in the business of advertising, and speaking and pontificating about branding on television, so if I’m going to get my clients’ messages across I need people to watch and listen.

-Case in point – this blog you're is successful not when I write it but when you read it.
-If people aren't paying attention, that means I could be yelling into a bottomless chasm just waiting for the occasional echo to stumble back to me.
+Case in point – this blog you’re is not when I write it but when you read it.
+If people aren’t paying attention, that means I could be yelling into a bottomless chasm just waiting for the occasional echo to stumble back to me.
 Like the proverbial tree falling in the empty forest, I make no sound.

-Today's digital communication comes jam-packed with metrics that tell us how many people clicked on our sites or received our emails, but those metrics don't tell us if anyone is actually paying attention.
-It's only when people reply to our posts – either online or in person – that we have any idea if they actually read what we wrote.
+Today’s digital comes jam-packed with metrics that tell us how many people clicked on our sites or received our emails, but those metrics don’t tell us if anyone is actually paying attention.
+It’s only when people reply to our posts – either online or in person – that we have any idea if they actually read what we wrote.

 Last May I spoke at TEDx and a few months later they published my talk on their site.
 I did nothing to promote it and a few months later it had attracted about 1,800 views.
 Last week I found out that TED had selected my video as their Editor’s Pick Of The Week, and already the watch list has increased to over 4,000.
 But before you act impressed, you should know that there are videos with millions of views out there.